urbanchr/isa-tut/README.md

 # isa-tut
-some files for a Isabelle tutorial
+some files for an Isabelle tutorial